-Using the degree of wartime destruction as an instrument, Burchardi and Hassan then explicitly test the hypothesis that a concentration of households with social ties to East Germany in 1989 in a given West German region is causally related to a rise in the growth rate of income per capita after the fall of the Berlin Wall.
-They find that regions that received a one-standard-deviation larger share of migrants from the East prior to 1961 experienced a 4.6-percentage-point higher growth rate of income per capita in the six years following the fall of the Berlin Wall.
-The authors interpret this finding as evidence of a causal link between social structure and economic growth.
+Using the degree of wartime destruction as an instrument for the share of the population with social ties to the East, Burchardi and Hassan then explicitly test the hypothesis that a concentration of households with social ties to East Germany in 1989 in a given West German region is causally related to a rise in the growth rate of income per capita after the fall of the Berlin Wall.
+They find that regions that received a onestandard-deviation larger share of migrants from the East prior to 1961 experienced a 4.6-percentage-point higher growth rate of income per capita in the six years following the fall of the Berlin Wall.
 Although both entrepreneurs and non-entrepreneurs who live in regions with strong social ties to the East experience a rise in their incomes post 1989, the incomes of entrepreneurs increase at a significantly higher rate.
 Moreover, the share of the population engaged in entrepreneurial activity rises in regions with strong social ties to the East.
 Consistent with this increase in entrepreneurial activity, West German firms that are headquartered in regions with strong social ties to the East are more likely to invest in East Germany between 1989 and 2007.